![]() |

 I've also seen a so-called 'Eidgenossige Raute' (federal grill cancel) on a 5 c value.

 How to detect forgeries?
 The genuine stamps have a broken upper left corner, the top and the side lines do not meet (this seems to be the easiest test to detect forgeries, according to Album Weeds).
 There should be seventeen turns of the ribbon of the posthorn just below the cross (many forgeries have a different number of turns).
 Also note the position of the four solid black dots at each side of the value label.
 Many forgeries seems to have difficulties in reproducing the exact location of these dots.
 The white cross has NO black outline.
-Other checks are: the scroll-work of the left side of the stamp touches the foot of the 'P' of 'POSTE', but not the head of the 'P'.
-The scroll-work on the right side touches the bottom of the 'E' of 'POSTE'.
+Other checks are: the scroll-work of the left side of the stamp touches the foot of the "P" of "POSTE", but not the head of the "P".
+The scroll-work on the right side touches the bottom of the "E" of "POSTE".

 At least 17 different kind of forgeries exist (in the early 20th century and probably many more today).